 The latest in neuroscience and psychology indicates that we do not decide in the manner we would like to believe we do.
 It appears that we make choices based purely on emotions.
 We then justify those decisions through the use of “logic.”
 Even in the cases where we may study all the detailed options, the final decision is an emotional one.

-“It is the argument that all mental phenomena and actions are also, directly or indirectly, causally produced—according to the laws of nature (such as those of physics and neurobiology)—by previous events that lie beyond the control of the agents.”—Free Will and Neuroscience: From Explaining Freedom Away to New Ways of Operationalizing and Measuring It
+“It is the argument that all mental phenomena and actions are also, directly or indirectly, causally produced—according to the laws of nature (such as those of physics and neurobiology)—by previous events that lie beyond the control of the agents.”

 I spoke with one young lady recently who asked me for guidance on a decision she needed to make.
 Obviously I cannot share the details.
 So here is the sketchy outline.
 She laid out three clear options.
 As I listened to her describe the situation and the options, I concluded that she had indeed thought through the details.
 From my view as a “disinterested party,” it seemed really clear to me what the best option was.
 Indeed, I was a bit puzzled as to why we should be discussing this pending decision at all.